kumahq/kuma-website/docs/docs/1.0.7/overview/why-kuma.md

 ---
-title: Why Kuma?
+title: How Kuma works
 ---

-# Why Kuma?
+# How Kuma works

 When building any modern digital application, we will inevitably introduce services that will communicate with each other by making requests on the network.